-It’s a common misconception that Spanish greyhounds and other sighthounds aren’t affectionate.
-While every dog is different, many greyhounds prove this stereotype wrong.
+It’s a common misconception that the Spanish greyhound and other sighthounds aren’t affectionate.
+While every dog is different, many galgos prove this stereotype wrong.
 Plenty enjoy cuddling and playing with their chosen human, and others might express their love in other ways.

-Because they’re bred to race and hunt, many Spanish greyhounds have a strong “prey drive” that encourages them to chase small animals.
-While many greyhounds are fine with cats and small dogs, others might display aggression towards them due to their size.
+Because they’re bred to race and hunt, the Spanish greyhound has a strong “prey drive” that encourages it to chase small animals.
+While many galgos are fine with cats and small dogs, others might display aggression towards them due to their size.

 You can’t leave greyhounds in the cold.

-Like their English and Italian counterparts, Spanish greyhounds lack body fat and a thick coat.
+Like their English and Italian counterparts, the Spanish greyhound lacks body fat and a thick coat.
 Some even experience greyhound-pattern baldness, where the fur on their chest and tummy will grow in like peach fuzz instead of actual fur.

 Jammies are the solution.
-While dog-pajamas might seem silly or performative, they’re a necessity for Spanish greyhounds.
+While dog-pajamas might seem silly or performative, they’re a necessity for the Spanish greyhound.
 If you’re cold, your greyhound is probably cold too.

 All Spanish greyhounds need jammies, especially the puppies.

 “Zoomies” happen to the Galgo – make them safe.